Get a Second Residence and Pay No Tax in 25 Tax-Free Countries

 15. Nicaragua

-We’ve called Nicaragua ‘the next Costa Rica’ as it becomes more open and affordable than its southern neighbour.
-However, in territorial tax countries like Nicaragua, you will need more planning to live tax-free.
+We’ve called Nicaragua ‘the next Costa Rica’ as it’s becoming more open and affordable than its southern neighbour.
+However, in territorial tax countries like Nicaragua, you will need to plan more to live tax-free.

-Obtaining Nicaraguan residence is extremely easy for retirees and pensioners and requires proof of income, from US$600 per month.
+Obtaining Nicaraguan residence is extremely easy for retirees and pensioners.
+It requires proof of income from US$1,250 per month.
 You’re required to live there for six months each year or your residence permit and tax benefits will expire.

 16. Panama